nodeup/transcriptions/53-a-very-meta-show.md

 45:35 - **Nizar Khalife**: But also I think if you get recommended a good module it will refine your eye for good modules.
 If you get exposed to a couple modules with great readme files and code examples, then you get better at recognizing them when you're doing random searches on npm.

-45:53 - and you learn to write them yourself
+45:53 - **Matt Creager**: And you learn to write them yourself.

 45:56 - **Daniel Shaw**: Speaking of really great readme files, Rod Vagg, again, my God.
 He is the master of the readme.

 46:04 - **Nizar Khalife**: I think he's the only one who's admitted on air that he likes writing documentation.

-46:09 - **Name**: Look at his test folder, too.
-His test folder has just, so many tests in there!

-46:17 - **Name**: You can tell he really cares about the details and getting it right.
+46:09 - **Erik Isaksen**: Look at his test folder, too.
+His test folder has so many tests in there!
+You can tell he really cares about the details and getting it right.

 ## Experimental Stuff